silverstripe/silverstripe-userforms/docs/en/installation.md

 You can define further exclusions through the `EditableFileField.allowed_extensions_blacklist` configuration setting.

-The allowed upload size is determined by PHP configuration for this website (the smaller value of `upload_max_filesize` or `post_max_size`).
+The allowed upload size can be set in the cms as long as it doesn't exceed the PHP configuration for this website (the smaller value of `upload_max_filesize` or `post_max_size`).

 The field is disabled by default since implementors need to determine how files are secured.